 f.)
 An ability to communicate effectively with a range of audiences, such as professional colleagues and the scientific community;

 g.)
-An ability to analyze the local and global impact of computing on individuals, organizations, and society that builds on the following liberal-arts areas important in giving the Christian student a background for making judgments concerning computing solutions: history of civilization, Biblical revelation, philosophy, literature, visual art, music, and modern civilization in international perspective;
+An ability to analyze the local and global impact of computing on individuals, organizations, and society that builds on the following liberal-arts areas important in giving the Christian student a background for making judgments concerning computing solutions: history of civilization, Biblical revelation, philosophy, literature, visual art, and music;

 h.)
 Recognition of the need for, and an ability to engage in, continuing professional development;

 i.)
-An ability to use current techniques, skills and tools necessary for computing practice;
+An ability to use current techniques, skills, and tools necessary for computing practice.
+(CSCI degree only)

 j.)
 An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices; (CSCI degree only)